-As of October 31, 1996, options to acquire 78,968 and 371,500 available shares of Company Common Stock had been granted under the Company's existing 1993 Stock Incentive Plan (the "1993 Plan") and 1995 Stock Incentive Plan (the "1995 Plan"), leaving 121,032 and 28,500 available for future grants under the 1993 Plan and the 1995 Plan, respectively.
-As a result, the Board of Directors, believing that the remaining number of shares available for future grant under the 1993 Plan and the 1995 Plan was insufficient to attract and retain key employees, authorized the adoption of a new Universal Electronics Inc. 1996 Stock Incentive Plan (the "1996 Plan") to make an additional 400,000 shares of Company Common Stock available for distribution to the Company's key officers and employees.
+As of December 31, 1998, options to acquire, in the aggregate, 844,447 available shares of Company Common Stock had been granted and are outstanding under the Company's existing 1993 Stock Incentive Plan, 1995 Stock Incentive Plan, 1996 Stock Incentive Plan, and 1998 Stock Incentive Plan, leaving, in the aggregate, 130,754 available for future grants under various plans.
+As a result, the Board of Directors, believing that the remaining number of shares available for future grant under the various plans were insufficient to attract and retain key employees, authorized the adoption of a new Universal Electronics Inc. 1999 Stock Incentive Plan (the "1999 Plan") to make an additional 315,000 shares of Company Common Stock (approximately 4.82% of the outstanding shares of Company's key officers and employees.

-Consequently, the stockholders will be asked at the Annual Meeting to vote on a proposal to ratify and approve the adoption of the 1996 Plan and the awards granted thereunder to date.
-The 1996 Plan was approved by the Board of Directors on December 1, 1996, subject to stockholder approval.
-To date, the Board has granted an aggregate of 330,000 options under the 1996 Plan to the chief executive officer, the four additional most highly paid executive officers, and certain other employees, all as set forth in TABLE I below.
-It is anticipated that additional options under the 1996 Plan will be granted during 1997; however, the recipients and the number of shares subject to such additional options have not yet been determined.
+Consequently, the stockholders will be asked at the Annual Meeting to vote on a proposal to ratify and approve the adoption of the 1999 Plan.
+The 1999 Plan was approved by the Board of Directors on January 28, 1999, subject to stockholder approval.
+To date, the Board, subject to stockholder approval, has granted an aggregate of 247,000 options under the 1999 Plan to the chief executive officer, the four additional most highly paid executive officers, and certain other employees, as set forth below.
+It is anticipated that additional options under the 1999 Plan will be granted during 1999; however, the recipients and the number of shares subject to such additional options have not yet been determined.